Jaysontian/linkmail/README.md

 ## Overview

 LinkMail is a Chrome extension that integrates with LinkedIn to find and send personalized emails to professionals.
-It uses AI-powered email generation and Apollo.io for email discovery.
+It uses AI-powered email generation; third-party people search integrations have been removed.

 **⚠️ Important**: This extension now uses a backend service for OAuth and email sending to comply with Chrome Web Store policies and avoid Tier 2 CASA assessment requirements.